blacknell/restapi-service/README.md

-# restapi-server - A simple class to expose a REST api
+# A simple class to expose a RESTful api

-restapi-service maps REST API calls to endpoints in protected methods in your derived class.
+`restapi-service` maps REST API calls to endpoints in protected methods in your derived class.
 In your class methods process according to the verbs and arguments of the http request.

 ## Installation